Plan Your Trip

 Chattanooga is the perfect place to retire and start living it up.
 The mild Southern climate with 4 seasons, low cost of living, and NO state income tax makes Chattanooga the perfect combination for year-round fun for your new life.
 Chattanooga is the right mid-size city with all of the amenities of a major city but none of the hassles.
 We are located just two hours from Atlanta, Nashville, Birmingham and the Smoky Mountain National Park, Chattanooga is easy to access by car on Interstates 24, 59 or 75 or by plane at the Chattanooga Airport (CHA).

-Named “Best Town Ever” by Outside Magazine, Chattanooga is one of the most beautiful cities in America.
+Named by Lonely Planet as one of "10 U.S. Destinations you need to see in 2018", Chattanooga is one of the most beautiful cities in America.
 The Scenic City is surrounded by mountains and enjoys easy water access with lakes and waterfalls nearby and the Tennessee River running right through our downtown.
 Chattanooga is second to none for outdoor activities and those looking to keep active in retirement whether walking along the TN RiverWalk, paddle boarding down the river, grabbing a Bike Share bike for lunch on the NorthShore or strolling through Coolidge Park, you'll love spending your free time outdoors.

 Chattanooga is a vibrant city with a great local dining scene and plenty of farm to table restaurants and Farmer’s Markets.
 Our thriving arts and music community, is always hosting lectures, gallery openings, or free downtown concerts on the river or at Miller Plaza.
 And when the grandkids are in town, the city offers many unique world-class attractions for every generation, like Rock City Gardens or the world’s largest freshwater aquarium, the Tennessee Aquarium.